 Other intangible assets, net consist primarily of favorable lease agreements, re-acquired territory rights, and trademarks.
-The Company amortizes the fair value of favorable lease agreements over the remaining related lease terms at the time of the acquisition, which ranged from approximately one year to 17 years as of December 30, 2014.
+The Company amortizes the fair value of favorable lease agreements over the remaining related lease terms at the time of the acquisition, which ranged from approximately four years to 19 years as of December 29, 2015.
 The fair value of re-acquired territory rights was based on the present value of the acquired bakery-cafe cash flows.
-The Company amortizes the fair value of re-acquired territory rights over the remaining contractual terms of the re-acquired territory rights at the time of the acquisition, which ranged from approximately five years to 20 years as of December 30, 2014.
-The fair value of trademarks is amortized over their estimated useful life of 22 years.
+The Company amortizes the fair value of re-acquired territory rights over the remaining contractual terms of the re-acquired territory rights at the time of the acquisition, which ranged from approximately five years to 20 years as of December 29, 2015.
+The fair value of trade names and trademarks is amortized over their estimated useful life of eight years and 22 years, respectively.

 The Company reviews intangible assets with finite lives for impairment when events or circumstances indicate these assets might be impaired.
 When warranted, the Company tests intangible assets with finite lives for impairment using historical cash flows and other relevant facts and circumstances as the primary basis for an estimate of future cash flows.
-There were no other intangible asset impairment charges recorded during fiscal 2014, fiscal 2013, and fiscal 2012.
+There were no other intangible asset impairment charges recorded during fiscal 2015, fiscal 2014, and fiscal 2013.
 There can be no assurance that future intangible asset impairment tests will not result in a charge to earnings.